-I expect you to attend and to be prepared to participate in all class sessions.
+You are expected to come prepared to class and participate in all class sessions.
 Personal issues with respect to fulfillment of course requirements will be handled on an individual basis.
 If you must miss a class or exam because of a foreseeable conflict (i.e., professional conference, athletic competition, religious observance, etc.) you are expected to notify the instructor immediately to set-up alternative arrangements prior to the class or exam date.
 If a student is not in class for an exam due to an illness or medical emergency, they will be required to provide a statement from their healthcare provider documenting the illness or medical emergency.
 A make-up exam will be provided the first day the student returns to their normal class schedule or at the earliest convenience of the instructor.
 Requirements for make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.